drupol/not-a-number.io/content/posts/dev/2022-01-01-happy-new-year.md

 couple of others.
 That package is now a dependency of [loophp/collection][16] and [loophp/phpunit-iterable-assertions][22], no more duplicated code!

-While writing that package, I found something very cool.
+While writing that package, I found something very cool that I want to share.

 Every PHP developers are (*or should be?*) aware that SPL Generators are not "*rewindable*".
 Once they are consumed, it's not possible to loop over them once again.
 And sometimes it would be very useful if we could!

-Think about making database queries, you want to make the query once, and loop over the result set more than once, without doing more than one query.
+Think about making database queries, in order to go easy on the memory and instead of *shoving* the whole resultset containing millions of record in an array, you use an Generator, yielding result by result upon user request, through a loop.
+Sadly, you can only iterate it once.
+If you want to iterate a second time, you'll have to make a new query.
+Which is very bad.

-One way to do that would be to cache results in a local cache and use it.
+One way to fix that would be to cache results in a local cache and use it.
 This means the caching implementation must be done in "*userland*".
 Using custom code for that means that it will most probably have an impact on performance.
 Imagine it could be done in PHP, **natively**!

-Enter [`CachingIterator`][26], and underrated native PHP iterator.
+Enter [`CachingIterator`][26], and *underrated* native PHP iterator.

 Thanks to this core iterator, I built a very fast and stateless [`IteratorAggregate`][28] that uses an existing iterator, of any kind and do the caching.

 In order to compare the performance of that very special iterator, I did benchmarks with [phpbench/phpbench][30] against [azjezz/psl][32], a *state-of-the-art* PHP package aiming to ease PHP developers against all the kind of inconsistencies in PHP.
 It provides many good things and is actively maintained.